fahim-foysal-097/wallpapers/README.md

 A **static gallery site** to browse, preview, and download wallpapers stored in the repository's `wallpapers/` folder.

+Just go to the website, choose and download your wallpapers.

 If you want to **add wallpapers**, fork the repository --> add wallpapers --> open pull request.

 <p>